adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 - **Arts & Culture:** Assistance to visit museums, galleries, theatres, or cinemas.
 - **Personal Interests:** Support to engage in hobbies like photography, fishing, attending specific interest meetups, etc.

-### 4. Community Access & Civic Life (Often support funded via Core):
+### 4. NDIS Community Access & Civic Life (Often support funded via Core):

 - **Everyday Community Tasks:** Assistance with navigating the community for activities like shopping, banking, or attending appointments [community access ndis], [ndis community access].
 - **Volunteering:** Support to participate in volunteer work within the community.
 - **Civic Participation:** Assistance to attend local council meetings, join committees, or participate in advocacy groups.

-### Group vs. Individual Activities:
+### NDIS Group Activities vs. Individual Activities:

 Funding can support participation in both individual and group settings.
 Core supports might fund a support worker for one-on-one community access, while Capacity Building might fund participation in a group skills development program.
-Group activities [group activities ndis] can be beneficial for developing social skills in a supported environment.
+Group activities [ndis group activities] can be beneficial for developing social skills in a supported environment.
+NDIS group programs are increasingly popular as they provide both social interaction and skill development opportunities.

 ### Important Funding Considerations: